imrafaelmerino/java-fun/docs/index.md

                         );
 ```

 The point here is being honest.
-The string _c_ has been inserted at the forth position of the array, and for
-that to happen, filling with null the third position is necessary.
+The string _c_ has been inserted at the forth position of the array, and for that to happen, filling with null the third position is necessary.

   - The _add_ method, unlike the _put_, never creates a new container, but it adds an element to an existing one.
   If the parent container doesn't exist, an UserError is thrown.
 If the parent is an array, the elements at or above
-  the specified index are shifted one position to the right.
+  the specified index is shifted one position to the right.

 ```
 JsObj obj = JsObj.of("a",JsArray.of(1,2,3),